kubeflow/website/content/en/docs/components/pipelines/pipeline-root.md

 ```shell
 kubectl edit configMap kfp-launcher -n ${namespace}
 ```
-This pipeline root will be the default pipeline root for all pipelines running in the Kubernetes Cluster unless you override it using one of the following options:
+This pipeline root will be the default pipeline root for all pipelines running in the Kubernetes namespace unless you override it using one of the following options:

 ####  Via Building Pipelines
 You can configure a pipeline root through the `kfp.dsl.pipeline` annotation when [building pipelines](https://www.kubeflow.org/docs/components/pipelines/sdk/v2/build-pipeline/#build-your-pipeline)